Last updated February 11, 2022.

 Fender (Contents: 8 No.)

-1. Chrome, attachable, with individually adjustable pole-pieces, for flat-top guitars.
-Based on the bar pickup, it is secured to the the circular rod fitted in fender’s flat-top acoustic guitars which had a circular profile steel rod, running below and parallel to the strings.
+1. Marketed by Fender as Model FP-12 for 12-string flat-top acoustic guitars: chrome, attachable, with individually adjustable pole-pieces, for flat-top guitars.
+Based on the bar pickup, it was designed specifically to fit in Fender’s flat-top acoustic guitars which had a circular profile steel rod running below and parallel to the strings.
 The slots for the edgewise V and T controls are visible at each end of the pickup.

-2. This pickup was marketed by Fender as their Model FP-6, with the V and T controls outside the metalwork.
+2. This pickup was marketed by Fender as their Model FP-12, with the V and T edgewise controls outside the chrome cover.

 3 & 4.
 A set of all-chrome Coronado Guitar pickups.
-These pickups’ poles are slotted setscrews and do not require a recess in the instrument.
+These pickups’ poles are slotted setscrews which do not extend below the pickup and therefore do not require a recess in the instrument.
+They would have been mounted on a black rubber base.
 They are basic bar pickups.
 The bridge pickup view at top shows the riser indents.

 7 & 8.
 Bridge and neck versions of Fender’s Coronado Bass pickups.
 Unlike the ‘Black Tee’ Guitar versions, these pickups did not extend into the bodywork as they are a variation on the basic bar pickup.
-The underside of the Bass pickup reveals it to be one of the bases for a bar pickup, with the two rivet holes in the centre and the coil’s ‘start’ connection on the right.
+The underside of the Bass pickup reveals it to be one of the bases for a bar pickup, with the two rivet holes in the centre and the coil’s ‘finish’ or Ground connection on the left.
+(B0263)

 You must be logged in to post a comment.